shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 published: true
 ---

 Having a random header on reload is a neat feature.
-Here is my first attempt to accomplish that:
+I have included my initial attempt but you can skip directly to the [solution](#solution) below.

 ## The initial idea